 The surname Leathers was originally the name of a place in ancient Berwickshire county, before it came to be the surname of this great family.

 The surname Leathers was first found in Berwickshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Leathers family
+Early History of the Leathers family

 This web page shows only a small excerpt of our Leathers research.
 Another 123 words (9 lines of text) covering the years 1057, 1516, 1311, 1297, 1298, 1611, 1646 and 1772 are included under the topic Early Leathers History in all our PDF Extended History products and printed products wherever possible.

 The name, Leathers, occurred in many references, and from time to time, it was spelt Lauder, Laudor, Lawder, Lawther, Leather, Lauther and others.

 Early Notables of the Leathers family (pre 1700)

 Notable amongst the family name during their early history was Sir Robert Lauder of Bass (d.
 1311), a supporter of William Wallace at Stirling Bridge in 1297, and at...